TYPE DESIGN INFORMATION PAGE last updated on Wed Dec 4 11:57:37 EST 2013

 Zone Erogene (was: Dasklem)

 Chilean type foundry offering both free and commercial fonts.
-It was founded by Rodrigo Araya Salas and Luis Alberto Vargas Zuñiga (Stigma Studio) in Santiago, Chile.
+It was founded by Rodrigo Araya Salas and Luis Alberto Vargas Zuñiga (Stigma Studio) in Santiago, Chile, in 2013.
 Rodrigo Araya Salas is also known in the type community as Rodrigo German, the founder of RAS Design.